How to Build a Backyard Bird Sanctuary

 Plus, birds consume millions of insects and parasites every day, which not only benefits other wild animals but farmers and gardeners as well.

-In this article you'll find some advice on turning your property into mini bird sanctuary.
-These are lessons I've learned over the years, and I'll cover everything from choosing the right seed, to avoiding unwanted bird feeder visitors.
+In this article, you'll find some advice on turning your property into a mini bird sanctuary.
+These are lessons I've learned over the years, and I'll cover everything from choosing the right seed to avoiding unwanted bird feeder visitors.

 It is even good for the environment when we make our yards into bird-friendly habitat.
 We tend to value songbirds just for their attractive colors and music, but the fact is the little feathered guys play important roles in nature.

 Putting up a simple bird feeder is the first step and an easy way to bring more birds to your yard.
 For many backyard birders, this is the only step they choose to take, and it is a great way to get started in bird watching.

 Feeders come in many shapes and sizes, and the type you choose will depend on the kind of food you want to serve and the type of bird you want to attract.
 Many people set up several different types of feeders to ensure that many bird species are taken care of.

 Here are several ideas:

 - Hopper Feeders: Probably the most common type of feeder, these are usually made of a wooden roof and platform and feature glass or plastic sides with openings about half an inch from the base of the feeder.
 The bird seed is often filled through a removable top.
 The platform part of the feeder continually fills with seed as the birds peck away at it, and the clear sides let you see when you need to refill.

 - Platform Feeders: Similar to the hopper feeder without the clear sides, the platform feeder allows birds to perch along the edge and access the seed.
 These feeders are easy to fill and will benefit most species; however, they don’t do quite as good of a job keeping the seeds dry in bad weather.